John Joseph Abercrombie

-Early life and career
+Early life

 Abercrombie was born and baptized in Baltimore, Maryland, although some accounts suggest he was a native of Tennessee, born in 1802.
 The son of John Joseph Abercrombie Sr. and Sarah DeNormandie, their family was living in Nashville, Tennessee when the younger John entered the United States Military Academy in 1818.
-Graduating 37th of 40 from the United States Military Academy in 1822, Abercrombie's class included future Union Army generals Joseph K. Mansfield, David Hunter, and George A. McCall, as well as future Confederate Army general Isaac R. Trimble.
+Graduating 37th of 40 from the United States Military Academy in 1822, Abercrombie's class included future Union Army generals Joseph K. Mansfield, David Hunter, David Hammond Vinton, and George A. McCall, as well as future Confederate Army general Isaac R. Trimble.

+Early military career

 Abercrombie began his long military career with garrison duty at Baton Rouge, Louisiana, until 1825.
 He became the adjutant of the 1st U.S. Infantry and was assigned administrative duty at regimental headquarters.
 He was promoted to first lieutenant in September 1828 and served in the Black Hawk War against the Sauk Indians in 1832.
 He was then on garrison duty in Illinois and Wisconsin.

 Seeing additional combat action as a captain during the Seminole Wars, Abercrombie was brevetted a major for gallantry at the Battle of Lake Okeechobee.
 Serving on frontier duty throughout the 1830s and 40s within the South and Northwest, Abercrombie fought again during the Mexican–American War, where he gained distinction at the Battle of Monterrey and was promoted to lieutenant colonel.

 Following the war, he married Mary Engle Patterson, the daughter of General Robert Patterson, a wealthy Philadelphia merchant.
 They would have nine children, including Frank Abercrombie, who briefly played professional baseball for the Troy Haymakers of the National Association.

 He founded Fort Abercrombie in what is now North Dakota in 1857, selecting the site and supervising construction of the wooden fort.
 He then commanded the garrison until promoted and reassigned to duty in Minnesota.